All about supporting like-minded craftsmen

 With ingredients such as sweet potato compote to ants on a frozen basil leaf, Native bar can be found on Amoy Street.
-As its name suggests, most of their cocktails are made from ingredients familiar to the Southeast Asian region.
-Native's commitment to the local can be seen in their commitment to keep at least 10% of supplies coming from foraged sources.
+As its name suggests, most of its cocktails are made from ingredients found in South East Asia.
+Native is making good on its promise to keep it local by ensuring that least 10% of its supplies come from foraged sources.

-We speak to bartender-founder of Native bar, Vijay Mudaliar, on his creation process and his daily work at Native bar.
+We speak to Vijay Mudaliar, the bartender-founder of Native, on his creation process and daily routine.

 Describe your creation process at work.